bjornmeansbear/carbonCycle/lecture.md

 The Atmosphere is actually a relatively small carbon sink, roughly 1% of the earths carbon pool.
 But, since its not that much, we can easily change it by disrupting other aspects of the carbon cycle; distrubing these other carbon sinks (like releasing a bunch from below ground via burning fossil fuels or crappy land managment practice)

-Disturbing the other stores/systems releases more to the atmosphere and that rapidly has a drastic, immediate, & lasting affect (effect?)
+Disturbing the other stores/systems releases more to the atmosphere and that rapidly has immediate, & lasting affect (effect?) -- and that effect is increasingly drastic!

-drop of food coloring in a cup of water versus a pool of water... as illustration?

 ## Fossil Fuels (A special kind of carbon sink!?)
 Fossil fuels are also a kind of carbon sink.
 Biological system carbon in the form of plant and animal matter might end up not decomposing... if its covered or trapped it doesn't decompose... it then ends up becoming trapped... that carbon doesn't respirate back into the atmosphere; it is stored underground.
 Overtime, the plant or animal matter becomes fossil fuels!
-This is a way that biological carbon becomes geological carbon...
+This is another way that biological carbon becomes geological carbon...

 ## Human Activity